Skip to content

 Excessive salt consumption is linked to high blood pressure which increases risk of heart disease and type 2 diabetes.
 Read more about salt nutrition (nhs.uk).

 2.3.
-AWARD CRITERIA AND WAYS TO ACHIEVE THEM
+AWARD ACTIONS AND WAYS TO ACHIEVE THEM

 • 2.31.
 Core action